Light to moderate rain likely: Met office | The Asian Age Online, Bangladesh

-Bangladesh Meteorological Department on Saturday forecast light to moderate rain or thundershowers in different parts of the country in the next 24 hours commencing at 9am today.
+The Met Office has forecast light to moderate rain and thundershowers at many places across the country in the next 24 hours commencing 9am on Thursday.

-“Light to moderate rain or thundershowers accompanied by temporary gusty wind is likely to occur at many places over Rangpur, Mymensingh, Chattogram and Sylhet divisions and at a few places over Rajshahi, Dhaka, Barishal and Khulna divisions with moderately heavy falls at isolated places over the country,” said a Met office release here this morning.
+Parts of Rangpur, Mymensingh and Sylhet divisions and many places in Rajshahi division and a few places of Dhaka, Khulna, Barishal and Chattogram divisions are likely to see rain and thundershowers with moderately heavy to very heavy falls at places over the northern part of the country, it said.

-Monsoon is fairly active over Bangladesh and weak over North Bay and day and night temperature may remain nearly unchanged over the country, the release added.
+The axis of monsoon trough runs through Panjab, Hariyana, Uttar Pradesh, Bihar, West Bengal to Assam across Northern part of Bangladesh.

-Country’s highest temperature on Friday was recorded 35.5 degree Celsius at Khulna and the lowest 24.6 degree Celsius was recorded at Tangail today.
+Monsoon is active over northern part and fairly active over southern part of Bangladesh and weak to moderate over North Bay.

-The highest rainfall for the last 24 hours till 6am today was recorded 55mm at Tangail.
+Day temperature may fall slightly and night temperature may remain nearly unchanged over the country.

 Leave Your Comments